 Enjoy this interview with Cory Walker currently playing with Mountain Heart!
 Thanks for reading.

-SANDI: Who are some of your early heroes that helped gravitate you towards playing banjo?
+SANDI: Who are some of your early heroes that helped gravitate you towards playing the banjo?

 CORY: My earliest banjo heroes were my dad, Bela Fleck, and Earl Scruggs.

-SANDI: As a multi instrumentalist you play; banjo, guitar, mandolin, dobro & bass.
-Which other instrument beside the banjo do you find you are most proficient at?
+SANDI: As a multi-instrumentalist, you play; banjo, guitar, mandolin, dobro & bass.
+Which other instruments besides the banjo do you find you are most proficient at?

 CORY: Let’s just talk banjo!